The-Poolz/ReactHelperV2/README.md

 This is a [Vite](https://vitejs.dev) project bootstrapped with [`create-wagmi`](https://github.com/wevm/wagmi/tree/main/packages/create-wagmi).

-## Updating supported wallets and chains
+## Generating Poolz data

-Run `npm run update-poolz` to fetch the latest wallet list and chain IDs from `https://data.poolz.finance/graphql`.
-The script writes the information as TypeScript constants to two files: `generated/poolzChains.ts` and `generated/poolzWallets.ts`.
+Run `pnpm update-poolz` to fetch contract information from `https://data.poolz.finance/graphql`.
+The script writes the list of supported chain IDs to `generated/poolzChains.ts`, stores all contract ABIs under `generated/abi/` and creates contract configuration files in `src/contracts/`.

-## Fetching contract ABIs

-Run `pnpm get-abi <documentId>` to download a contract ABI from `https://data.poolz.finance/graphql`.
-The file will be saved under `generated/abi/` using the contract's `NameVersion` as the filename.
+It also updates `src/wagmi.ts` to include the retrieved chains.